Legislative Tracker Database

 This bill would require the Energy Commission to establish a mechanism to notify applicants to the Equitable Building Decarbonization Program that they may also be eligible for building energy efficiency and decarbonization incentives authorized by the Public Utilities Commission (PUC).

-Existing law establishes an 11-member Low-Income Oversight Board to advise the PUC on low-income electric, gas, and water customer issues, as specified.
+Existing law vests the PUC with regulatory authority over public utilities, including electrical corporations and gas corporations.
+Existing law establishes an 11-member Low-Income Oversight Board to advise the PUC on low-income electrical, gas, and water customer issues, as specified.

 Latest Activity: